-To honor WPD 2018, the NFI invites you to participate in one or more ways.
-To help you plan and celebrate, we offer three opportunities below.
+To honor WPD 2020, the NFI invites you to participate in one or more ways.
+To help you plan and celebrate, we offer some opportunities below.
 We also offer the following guidelines to support your planning and execution of celebratory events:

 We invite you to use this informational sheet to introduce WPD to your NICU and/or share it with your local government agencies or local media outlets to gain broader exposure for your WPD events.

 The NFI, as a participant in the EFCNI’s Socks for Life Campaign, has created a poster template for your use to promote any activities you plan for World Prematurity Day.
 You may add your own text to the poster, turn it into a PDF and email or post it wherever you wish.

 Visit the EFCNI website for more WPD material…

 including social media posts, banners, a social media toolkit as well as an advocacy message map for your WPD activities on their website.

 Other Ways You Can Raise Awareness and Support Newborns and their Families